kandicepereira82/Vibecode-Studentopia-repo/README.md

   - 75%+: "Great progress!
 Keep it up!"
   - 50%+: "You're halfway there!
 Keep going!"
 - **Empty State Guidance**: Helpful prompts with quick actions when no tasks exist
-- **Study Pal Welcome Card**: Dedicated card on home screen with personalized messages from your companion
+- **Studentopia Companion Welcome Card**: Dedicated card on home screen with personalized messages from your companion

 ### 📝 Core Task Management
 - **Task CRUD Operations**: Add, edit, delete, and complete tasks